Frequently Asked Questions

 (Evangelical) and La Cote (Anglican ) in the pretty village of Gingins just a few miles from Nyon.
 They both have weekly services.
 There is also the Scotskirk in Lausanne and the Church of Scotland in Geneva.

-Film.
 Every spring there is a week long documentary film festival here in Nyon called Visions du Reel .
 In my opinion this festival gets bigger and better each year.
 It is now one of the major film documentary festivals in Europe.
+Living in Nyon covers and reviews many of the films at this festival.
+The festival is open to the public.

 Lots here, so for a full listing look under the Nyon tourist site under “Sociétés Sportives”.

-The one club it doesn’t mention, is the cricket club, and yes there is one, it’s a bit further away (nearer Lausanne) but Cossonay Cricket Club has its own pitch and yes they wear “whites”!
+The one club it doesn’t mention, is the cricket club, and yes there is one, it’s a bit further away (nearer Lausanne) but Cossonay Cricket Club has its own pitch and club members wear “whites”!

-You have a choice of two indoor pools in the winter, in Nyon and Bassins, (a village a bit higher up in the Jura hills.)
+You have a choice of three indoor pools in the winter, Nyon, Bassins and Cheserex, ( the latter are two villages a little bit higher up in the Jura hills.)
 Come the summer months (usually around May to September) the outdoor pool opens down at Colovray.
 This public pool (entrance fee) is in a spectacular setting overlooking the lake and onto Mont Blanc.
 It’s a perfect place for a swim.
 There are children’s pools, a café /restaurant and it is all kept very clean.
 It can get very, very busy at the weekend, especially if it is a hot day as the whole world spends the day down there and take picnics with them, but it is a lovely spot.

 There is the lake to swim in too, which is free in most areas, provided you don’t mind sharing it with the ducks and swans.